Cooperative Research Centre: CSSIP

-Spatial information
+CRC Spatial information

 The CRC for Spatial Information (CRCSI) was a research organisation funded by Australia's Cooperative Research Centre Programme (CRC) and by participant contributions.
 The CRCSI was founded in 2003 with the successful re-bid announced in August 2009.
 The programme ended in June 2018.
 The CRCSI conducted research and development projects that involved collaboration between government, corporate, and academic resources.
 The CRCSI ensured Australia and New Zealand remained relevant in a spatially-connected world.
 The CRCSI was responsible for innovative research; the application and commercialisation of spatial information technologies by building collaborative partnerships.
-A study commissioned by the CRCSI and ANZLIC in 2008 found that the spatial information industry contributed between $6.4 and $12.6 billion to Australia's GDP in 2006-2007 alone.
+A study commissioned by the CRCSI and ANZLIC in 2008 found that the spatial information industry contributed between $6.4 and $12.6 billion to Australia's GDP in 2006–2007 alone.
 CRCSI has offices in Melbourne, Canberra, Sydney, Brisbane, Perth and Wellington in New Zealand.
 The CRCSI research delved into key industry sectors, including: agriculture, natural resources and climate change; defence; built environment; and health through the delivery of spatial information across positioning, rapid spatial analytics and spatial infrastructures.

+CRC Reef

+The Cooperative Research Centre for the Great Barrier Reef World Heritage Area operated from 1997 to 2006.

+DSTC

+The Cooperative Research Centre for Distributed Systems Technology and the Cooperative Research Centre for Enterprise Distributed Systems were two successive CRC programs operated by the Distributed Systems Technology Centre.
+Its website was archived following its closure in June 2006.

+CRC for Advanced Composite Structures

+The Cooperative Research Centre for Advanced Composite Structures Limited (CRC-ACS) operated from 1996 to 2015.

+In 2008 a wholly owned subsidiary, Advanced Composite Structures Australia (ACS-A), was created to manage its rapidly growing commercial activities.
+When CRC-ACS concluded its mission, the ownership was passed to the then directors and employees of ACS-A who were charged with leading the company into a fully commercial future.

+Seafood CRC

+The Australian Seafood Cooperative Research Centre (Seafood CRC) received funding from the Commonwealth Government in the tenth round of CRC funding and was established in 2007 and operated until 2014.
+The CRC's areas of research expertise include benchmarking, product innovation, genetics, consumption drivers and barriers, processing, supply chain management technologies, technical market access, health claims and nutritional composition.

+The Seafood CRC resulted in the establishment of the world’s first year-round aquaculture of Yellowtail Kingfish; highly prized for sushi and sashimi.
+The CRC research had a direct impact on achieving increased fish survival through more effective hatchery management, new information on fish growth and health, superior genetic management and cost-effective dietary formulations.

+Archives

+A number of websites of the past CRCs are archived in perpetuity on the National Library of Australia's Trove online library database aggregator.